 Alternately, if Google has indexed a page but doesn't see a video on the page, the page won't appear in this report.

-You can see a high-level view of how many pages on your site are indexed using the Index coverage report.
+You can see a high-level view of how many pages on your site are indexed using the Page Indexing report.
 See if the number of indexed pages seem right.
 See if indexing errors apply generally to pages containing videos.
-Note that the Index coverage report doesn't provide information on pages that weren't found by Google.
+Note that the Page Indexing report doesn't provide information on pages that weren't found by Google.

 To learn the specifics of why a specific page might not be indexed, use the URL Inspection tool.
 That tool provides detailed information about whether and why Google can or can't index a page.
 Some general guidelines: